Woodcarving Opportunities

 • Woodcarving Display Table 2024

-Greetings woodcarving enthusiasts!
-Providing a quick update on our woodcarving display table at the Adult Recreation Center in Los Gatos, CA.
+We are providing a quick update on our woodcarving display table at the Adult Recreation Center in Los Gatos, CA.

 Throughout last year, we altered themes monthly to showcase various woodcarving projects.
 The display table has gained attention, prompting interest from visitors and many of them attended our woodcarving meetings.
 Encouraged by this positive response, we are pleased to announce our commitment to continue this project throughout 2024.
 We look forward to sharing more captivating woodcarving projects and fostering a growing appreciation for this timeless craft.